Facebook pixel General Maintenance Mechanic Training

 What is the General Maintenance Mechanic Program at STLCC?

-• HVAC systems: Master the basics of heating, ventilation and air conditioning, and earn your Environmental Protection Agency (EPA) certification.
+• Understand heating, ventilation and air conditioning (HVAC) systems and prepare for Environmental Protection Agency (EPA) certification.

 Student in googles examines wires